Turn your inefficient page into a successful one – 6 tips

 Why is my page not profitable?

-For starters, think carefully about what you want to deliver through your page.
+For starters, think carefully about what you want to achieve.

 • Are you organizing an event and want people to buy tickets?